neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/connections/unions.md

 }

 input BookOptions {
+  """
-  # Specify one or more BookSort objects to sort Books by.
-The sorts will be applied in the order in which they are arranged in the array.
+  Specify one or more BookSort objects to sort Books by.
+The sorts will be applied in the order in which they are arranged in the array."""
   sort: [BookSort]
   limit: Int
   skip: Int